youyinnn/cloud_run_tut/README.md

 ## <COEN6313: Programming On Cloud> TUT: Google Cloud Run

-This tutorial will go through three demo projects for two use cases using Google Cloud Run.

-This tutorial showcases two use cases: (1) [Web services: Websites](https://cloud.google.com/run/#section-6) and  (2) [Data processing: Lightweight data transformation]( https://cloud.google.com/run/#section-6).
+This tutorial will go through three demo projects for two use cases: (1) [Web services: Websites](https://cloud.google.com/run/#section-6) and  (2) [Data processing: Lightweight data transformation]( https://cloud.google.com/run/#section-6) using Google Cloud Run.

 Before you dive into the coding, you should study the following materials.
 No need to operate on the Cloud Run.